Tyler-Yates/historical-objects/README.md

 You will need a [Python 3](https://www.python.org/about/) interpreter to run this application.
 The Python 3 interpreter should include the `venv` module.
-The recommended Python version for this project will be specified in the `.env` file at the root of the project.
+The recommended Python version for this project will be specified in the config on render.com.

 You will need a Redis instance for caching.